mirolim-dev/MicroMocker/README.md

 - **JWT Authentication**
   ![JWT](https://img.shields.io/badge/JWT-%23FF9E00?style=for-the-badge&logo=javascript&logoColor=white)

+****
 ## Introduction

-**FakeAPI** is a simple and flexible solution designed for developers working on **microservices** that need to **simulate service-to-service communication** during the development phase.
+**MicroMocker** is a simple and flexible solution designed for developers working on **microservices** that need to **simulate service-to-service communication** during the development phase.
 It allows developers to easily mock APIs for different services, including the use of **JWT authentication**, to simulate real-world scenarios in a safe and controlled environment.

 This project was built with **FastAPI** and is ideal for those who need to work on their microservices' business logic in parallel, without waiting for actual service endpoints to be implemented.